frouioui/tagenal/docs/setup-monitoring.md

-# Setup monitoring
+# Quick Start - 5.
+Setup monitoring

-The following section will allow us to setup a fully monitored cluster using Grafana, Prometheus, and Alertmanager.
+The following section will allow us to setup the monitoring tools for our kubernetes cluster.
+We will be using Grafana, Prometheus, and Alertmanager.
+The goal of this section is to setup the `monitoring` namespace.

 ## Setup kube-prometheus